Join us!

 careers@ontariospca.ca

-Veterinarian – Barrie
+Locum Veterinarian – Multiple Locations

 The Ontario SPCA and Humane Society is a registered charity and has been operating for 150 years.
 The Society provides care, comfort and compassion to animals in need in communities across Ontario; we value all animals and advocate to treat them with respect and kindness.
 We strive to keep pets and families together and do so through a variety of community support services.

-Role: Veterinarian – Barrie
+Role: Locum Veterinarian – Multiple Locations

-Location: Marion Vernon Veterinary Clinic, Barrie ON
+Location: Mobile Wellness Clinic, Sudbury, ON, and Marion Vernon Clinic, Barrie, ON

 POSITION SUMMARY

-• Performing 25 spay/neuter surgical sterilizations per day
+• Performing on-going spay/neuter surgical sterilizations

-• Examining animals pre and post-op
+• Examining animals pre and post-op and provide recommendations for follow-up care

 • Supervise the handling and recording of controlled substances by veterinary technicians

-• Ensuring that equipment, medications, and medical supplies are available and stored in a safe and appropriate manner including safe disposal of narcotics
+• Ensuring that equipment, medications, and medical supplies are available and stored in a safe and appropriate manner, including safe disposal of narcotics

 • Ordering and dispenses medical supplies